jingwang/upgradeManager/README.md

 * Every time a gateway starts up, it sends a "Status" message to the server to indicate its current status
 * Every time a gateway starts up, it sends a "Request Latest Version" message to the server to request the latest available software version
+* Every time a gateway starts up, it sends a "Request Available Versions" message to the server to request all available software versions
 * When a gateway receives the "Upgrade" message, it performs the software upgrade.
 Upon success, it sends a "Status" message to report its new status
 * A gateway sends the "Request Upgrade" message to request the content of a specific upgrade
 * When the server receives the "Status" message from a specific gateway for the first time, it creates the company (if not not exist) and gateway, and updates the gateway with the current status
 * When the server detects a new upgrade available, it prompts the user with a new upgrade, and sends a "Latest Version" message to all gateways to indicate new version available
-* When the server receives the "Request Latest Version" message, it sends a "Latest Version" message to all gateways to indicate new version available
+* When the server receives the "Request Latest Version" message, it sends a "Latest Version" message to the inquiring gateway to indicate new version available
+* When the server receives the "Request Available Versions" message, it sends a "Available Versions" message to to the inquiring gateway to indicate all versions available
 * When the server receives the "Request Upgrade" message, it sends a "Download Upgrade" message to deliver the content of the requested upgrade
 * Once the server sends out the "Upgrade" message, it shows a 'pending' status until it receives the "Status" message from the gateway
 * Note: if the gateway receives a "Upgrade" message, it should perform the upgrade right away; if the gateway receives a "Download Upgrade" message, it does not need to perform the upgrade right away - it can choose to save the content and perform the upgrade later